limeng0427/BrandBoard/README.md

 ## Implementation and Instruction
 The project is implemented using .Net Core 3.0, C#, React
 Package CSVHelper is used to read csv file.
 Package lodash is used to data groupping operation.

+Open Solution and run default project Mofadeng.TechnicalTest.BrandBoard
+The app will route to Brand Board automatically

+## Testing
+Mofadeng.TechnicalTest.Test is Unit Test Project using xUnit.